kalniei/wl-docs/docs/admin/subscription-plans.md

 }
 ```

-We get avaliable permissions form here:
+We get available permissions form here:

 ```
 GET /v1/permissions
 ```

-JSON response with all avaliable permissions:
+JSON response with all available permissions:

 ```
 [{